Ridit-ManojKhandelwal/Meridia/src/meridiaui/README.md

-# AnantUI - UI Framework for Anantam
+# MeridiaUI - UI Framework for Anantam

-AnantUI is a custom UI framework designed specifically for Anantam, providing a seamless and efficient user interface experience.
-Built with performance and flexibility in mind, AnantUI enhances the visual and interactive aspects of Anantam, ensuring a smooth and intuitive workflow for developers.
+MeridiaUI is a custom UI framework designed specifically for Anantam, providing a seamless and efficient user interface experience.
+Built with performance and flexibility in mind, MeridiaUI enhances the visual and interactive aspects of Anantam, ensuring a smooth and intuitive workflow for developers.

 ## Features